aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/data-import-and-export/_index.md

 ---
 title: "Import Data into Excel Files and Export Data from Excel Files"
-second_title: "Document"
+second_title: "Data Handling"
 linktitle: "Import and Export Data"
 type: docs
 url: /data-import-and-export/
-keywords: "Aspose.Cells Cloud, import data, export Excel, API, CSV, JSON, picture, array"
+keywords: "Aspose.Cells Cloud, import data, export Excel, API, CSV, JSON, picture, array, data import, data export, Excel cloud API"
-description: "Learn how to import data from CSV, JSON, arrays, and pictures into Excel files and export workbooks, charts, and shapes to PDF, PNG, and more using Aspose.Cells Cloud API (v3.0)."
+description: "Learn to import CSV, JSON, arrays, and pictures into Excel files, and export workbooks, charts, and shapes to PDF, PNG, and more using Aspose.Cells Cloud API v3.0."
 weight: 25
+robots: "index, follow"
+aliases:
+  - "/data/import-export/"
 ---

 Aspose.Cells Cloud API supports importing data from a variety of sources and can export Excel workbooks, charts, and other objects to different formats, including **XLSX**, **CSV**, **PDF**, **HTML**, **PNG**, and more.
 This makes data management and sharing simple and efficient.

-**API version:** **v3.0** – Last updated: **2024‑03‑15**
+**API version:** **v3.0** – Last updated: **2024-03-15**

 ### Quick‑Start Guide